We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted

-To know how large coverage area you need you have to calculate your room area.
+To know how large coverage area you need you to have to calculate your room area.
 The simplest way to do this is to calculate the square footage (square meters) of the room or space you plan to use the air purifier in and compare that with a unit’s recommended coverage area.
 This process is easy.
 Just multiply the length of your space in feet (meters) by the width of the space in feet (meters).
 The result is the coverage area.